dotnet/designs/accepted/single-file/design.md

 ```

 * The `PublishSingleFile` property applies to both framework dependent and self-contained publish operations.
+* The `PublishSingleFile` property applies to platform-specific builds with respect to a given runtime-identifier.
+The output of the build is a native binary for the specified platform.
-* Setting the `PublishSingleFile`property causes the managed app, dependencies, configurations, etc. (basically the contents of the publish directory when `dotnet publish` is run without setting the property) to be embedded within the native `apphost`.
-The publish directory will only contain the single bundled executable (and the symbol file).
+* Setting the `PublishSingleFile`property causes the managed app, managed dependencies, platform-specific native dependencies, configurations, etc. (basically the contents of the publish directory when `dotnet publish` is run without setting the property) to be embedded within the native `apphost`.
+The publish directory will only contain the single bundled executable (and the PDB file).

 Optionally, we can add the following switch to the CLI, as a shortcut to setting the `PublishSingleFile` property.